daerwynn/dndbot/documents/commands.md

 ### start
 Begin a new session for the active party, capturing timestamp and optional summary.
+Starts a session.
+Also posts a “previous session recap” (from pinned note/logs) if available.
 - **note** (string, optional) – opening remark/agenda

 ### end
 End the current session for the active party.
+Ends the session.
+Writes a recap summary to `gm_logs` (`event:session:summary`) and posts a recap (thread by default; `export:file` available).
+Optional: close adventure.
 - **note** (string, optional) – closing recap

 ### status